 Game Management Issues

-Confirm start time and ensure time on the game clock is the same as crew watches to avoid getting to the taking the field late.
+Confirm start time and ensure time on the game clock is the same as crew watches to avoid taking the field late.
 Discuss halftime duration or special events during halftime such as Homecoming.

 Review the Mercy Rule